Cornell-MAE-UG/fa25-portfolio-AshleyPadres/_projects/2025-FluidsFinalProject.md

 <p>
-During wind tunnel testing, the blade successfully extracted power across a range of wind speeds from 4.1 to 5.8 m/s.
+To test the design, the blades were arranged in a 3-blade configuration in a wind tunnel, and power curves were collected across a range of wind speeds from 4.1 to 5.8 m/s.
 The maximum measured power was 1.8 W at 5.8 m/s, and the blade had an optimal operating rotation speed of approximately 1770 RPM, higher than the model predicted.
 Observed differences between model and experiment were attributed to unmodeled effects such as friction, tip losses, and approximated induction factors.
 Power curves showed expected trends, with higher wind speeds producing increased torque and RPM, although the blade experienced slight resonant effects at mid-range speeds.
 Overall, the blade demonstrated robust performance, validating the design methodology and highlighting areas for improving predictive accuracy in future models.
 </p>

 <div class="figure">
   <img src="../../assets/images/figure89.png" style="max-width:100%;">
-  <br>Figure 2, Experimental data: Power vs. RPM (Left), Power vs wind speed (Right) at different RPMs is marked by the dashed line.
+  <br>Figure 3, Experimental data: Power vs. RPM (Left), Power vs wind speed (Right) at different RPMs is marked by the dashed line.
 </div>

 <p>